Frequently Asked Admissions Questions

 You can call us confidentially on 01926 776414 to discuss the opportunity further, or register your details on our enquiry form and we will contact you.

 There is no absolute limit on the number of discounted places for pupils because the levels of financial assistance vary from child to child.
-However there is a limited amount available and this is therefore allocated based on means testing, the results of the entrance examination and interview.
+However there is a limited amount available and this is therefore allocated based on means testing, the results of the entrance examination, previous school reports, and interview.

 The assistance is provided on a graduated scale; therefore small changes in your income will have a correspondingly small effect on the assistance you receive.